-If you’re using homeschool unit studies, I’m sharing a fun beach unit study that’s a perfect way to learn about these natural wonders!
+If you like using unit studies with your students, I’m sharing a fun beach unit for kids that’s a perfect way to learn about these natural wonders!

-Pick up these free beach notebooking pages to get started on this beach unit study!
-They’re perfect for writing down the answers to the questions in the next section!
+Pick up these free beach writing pages to get started on this beach unit study!
+They’re perfect for writing down the answers to the questions in the next section.

-Or you can use them with the kids to write a report on what they learn or to practice copywork!
-Just the click the image or the link below to get your set. 🙂
+You can also let students use them to write a report on what they learn or to practice handwriting!

 How are Beaches Formed?

 It takes many, many years for beaches to form.
 What makes up a beach anyway?

 Watch the short video below and see if your kids can answer the questions that follow.

 1. What landform do beaches start from?
 (Answer: Mountains)

 2. How do mountains lose particles?
 (Answer: Particles from mountains are eroded away and washed down rivers.)